bhch/django-jsonform/docs/fields-and-widgets.rst

     (Optional) Provide a the url of the view for handling file uploads.
 See :ref:`document on uploading files <file url>` for usage.

+.. attribute:: validate_on_submit
+    :type: bool

+    .. versionadded:: 2.12

+    (Optional) Whether to validate the data on the browser when form is submitted.

+    Default ``False``.

+    See :ref:`Validating data in browser <validate-on-submit>` for more.

+.. attribute:: attrs
+    :type: dict

+    .. versionadded:: 2.12

+    (Optional) A dictionary mapping of HTML attributes and values for the widget container element.

 Usage: